HIV Mouth Sores: Causes, Symptoms and Treatments

 Herpes Simplex Virus (HSV) Sores

-These sores develop in case of herpes infection and appear on or around the mouth especially if you are suffering from HIV.
+These sores develop in case of herpes infection and appear on or around the mouth, especially if you are suffering from HIV.
 It also acts as an opportunistic pathogen that wakes up when immunity is compromised and stays in the body long before the infection occurs.
-There are two types of this virus each causing different conditions as
+There are two types of this virus, each causing different conditions as

-• HSV1 causes sores on or near the mouth
+• HSV-1 causes sores on or near the mouth

-• HSV2 causes sores on the genitals or near the genital area
+• HSV-2 causes sores on the genitals or near the genital area

-Following are the signs and symptoms of oral herpes you should look for:
+The following are the signs and symptoms of oral herpes you should look for:

-• It is contagious especially before and during an outbreak
+• It is contagious, especially before and during an outbreak

 • These sores vary from clear, red, pink, to even gray or yellow